alexanderldavis/programmingjokes_amazonskill/README.md

 # programmingjokes_amazonskill

 An Amazon Echo (Alexa) Skill that reads a programming-related joke.
 This app will be operational (published to the Amazon skill library), but it's functionality is limited.
 This project was to familiarize myself with the AWS lambda and Alexa skill development.

+The skill is being considered for certification in the Amazon Echo skills library.